vidiff/vidiff-documentation-and-issues/README.md

 If you do not want to share your code with Vidiff, read the [section about hidding your source](#hidding-your-source).

-Then to try Vidiff out checkout a new branch:
+Then to try Vidiff out checkout a new branch in your application's repository:
 ```
 git checkout -b install-vidiff
 ```